Mobility Participant Testimonials

 |

 Some are impressed by the state-of-the-art laboratories, where research is innovative and has a high international impact.
 Many are captivated by the bearing of the research centre while others interested in its friendly collaborative environment.
-These features, among CSMM’s great assets, form an image of CING as a centre of Excellence in areas of neurology, genetics and biomedical sciences. |
+These features, among CSMM’s great assets, form an image of CING as a centre of Excellence in areas of neurology, genetics and biomedical sciences.
+I've always enjoyed traveling and having experience with different cultures and different people.
+Erasmus mobility program gives me an opportunity to travel and learn from own experiences and from the experience of others.
+I advocate the opinion that Erasmus programme is an excellent opportunity to meet various groups of people, spend quality time with them and get to know their habits, attitudes, and lifestyle.
+Also, living, studying and having fun with international scholars would broaden your horizons and enable you to build a strong social network with people around world. |